FeliKanenga/git-basic-exercises/README.md

-Hi i am feli, these are some more changes
+Hi i am feli, these are some more changes, milkshake branch